bwunder/SQLClue/SQLClue/ReportViewerReports/readme.txt

 several reports that do not expose parameter selection within the SQL Clue Administrator's Console expose the report parameter selection controls as '.rdl' files.
-There are advantages to both usage scenarios.
+There are advantages to both usage scenarios - depending upon the need.